astropy/astropy/docs/development/releasing.rst

 #.
 Send out release announcement emails to email lists in
    `Getting Help with Astropy <https://www.astropy.org/help.html>`_.
-Use the previous announcement as a template.
+Use the previous announcement as a template, but link to the release tag instead of ``stable``.

 .. _release-procedure-beta-rc: